xenjee/Flame_Python_Hooks_old/README.md

 ————————————————————————————————————————————————

 Reminders:

 - On macOS, CTF files must be copied into /Applications/Autodesk/Synergy/SynColor/Shared/transforms
 - On Linux it's in ... (don't remember right now)

+These export presets use a set of Custom CTFs.
+All CTF stacks use a conversion to ACES as a connecting space for the first step, then go down to whatever needed.
+The Ones …_to_Video are also the ones used for viewing rules.

 ————————————————————————————————————————————————